 Mode Business, Residents Business, Non-Residents Non-business, Residents Non-business, Non-Residents Total

 Table 5-9.
-Observed and Estimated Air Passenger MARTA Trips
+Targeted and Estimated Air Passenger MARTA Trips

 Access Mode Business, Residents Business, Non-Residents Non-Business, Residents Non-Business, Non-Residents Business, Residents Business, Non-Residents Non-Business, Residents Non-Business, Non-Residents